Freema Agyeman: Doctor Who and Torchwood

 Agyeman auditioned for three roles in the 2006 series of Doctor Who.
 On 24 June 2005, she auditioned for the part of Sally Jacobs in "The Christmas Invasion", but the role went to Anita Briem, who better fitted the production team's concept of the character as an "ice cool blonde".
 Agyeman later auditioned for the roles of Esme and Adeola Oshodi, in the "Rise of the Cybermen"/"The Age of Steel" and "Army of Ghosts", respectively.
 Esme was ultimately cut from the final script, but Agyeman was successful in her audition for Adeola.
 She filmed her role in the series in December 2005 and appeared on screen as Adeola on 1 July 2006.
 Agyeman studied dance and practised horse riding, martial arts and gymnastics, a fact that the producers exploited to provide her with more physically arduous action scenes.

-The production team were impressed by the versatility shown by Agyeman across her three auditions and called her back as a serious candidate for the new companion.
+The production team was impressed by the versatility shown by Agyeman across her three auditions and called her back as a serious candidate for the new companion.
 She attended another audition (ostensibly for an episode of Torchwood) before a final screen test with Tenth Doctor actor David Tennant.
 Tennant left a reassuring note under the door of Agyeman's hotel room, and this helped calm any nerves the actress had.
 Following extensive speculation on who would replace Billie Piper, Agyeman was confirmed to the press as new companion Martha Jones on 5 July 2006.

 Agyeman began filming for the third series in August 2006 and finished in March 2007.
 She made her screen debut as medical student Martha on 31 March 2007 in the episode "Smith and Jones".
 A line of dialogue explains that Adeola was Martha's cousin.
 Agyeman continued to portray the character throughout every episode of the series.
 In the series finale, "Last of the Time Lords", Martha left the Doctor of her own accord after recognising how unhealthy their relationship had become, but promised that she would see him again.
 Agyeman also voiced the character in the animated serial The Infinite Quest, which aired in twelve weekly segments during the run of the 2007 series.